Published Jan 2011 - Updated May 2012

 purpose) overlook these essential differences between urban and rural

-The rurals' income being much lower than that of urban residents', it brings the average income level down.
+Rural dwellers' income being much lower than that of their urban counterparts, it brings the average income level down.
 Aspects of urban life like the cost of water, especially for those out of the piped systems, to children expenses are also not taken into account.
-In that sense poverty lines are deeply flawed.
-They should be set to help understand what households really need for their subsistence, rather than that what they spend on “non-food needs”.
-Obviously if you’re poor you already lack the means to afford basic goods and services.

 So one can’t possibly establish an allowance based on, for example, the one textbook a family buys for each of its children while it needs in fact a dozen for each child.
 Nonetheless it is most often the case poverty allowances are set.
 The result is that the huge lack of data concerning the extent of urban poverty leads to extensive use of rules of thumb to create poverty lines that underestimate the scale of the problem.
 This is aggravated by insufficient data and general knowledge of specific districts and suburbs.